ckuelker/quick-guide-en-us/DevOps/Certificates/index.md

 - Certificate Issuance
 - Certificate Revocation

-One of the problem of previous approaches of certificate distribution was that the certificate gets very old.
-Some system administrators therefor extend the validity time of certificates to decades, as it was labor to renew a certificate.
-Let's Encrypt solved the distribution problem and new certificates are rolled out approximately every 3 month.
+One of the problems with previous approaches to certificate distribution was that the certificate got very old.
+As a result, some system administrators extend the validity of certificates for decades because it is laborious to renew a certificate.
+Let's Encrypt solved the distribution problem and new certificates are rolled out approximately every 3 months.

 ### Challenges

-`ACMEv2` defines challenges.
-The `HTTP` challenge proves that the admin as resource control of a domain (web server).
-The `DNS` challenges proves the control of a specific domain name (`DNS` server).
-For example a `DNS` entry like this:
+ACMEv2 defines challenges.
+The `HTTP` challenge proves that the admin is the resource controller of a domain (web server).
+The `DNS` challenge proves control of a specific domain name (`DNS` server).
+For example, a `DNS` record like this:

     _acme-challenge.www.example.org.
 300 IN TXT "gfj9Xq...Rg85nM"

-This should be removed after challenge is over (status: valid, invalid)
+This should be removed after the challenge is over (status: valid, invalid).

 It is recommended that DNS servers use `DNSSEC` [`rfc8555` p.
-87].
+80].

-However, the most common challenges is the `HTTP` challenge.
-For this __port 80__ needs to be open or used by a web server: Nginx or Apache2.
-The method is similar to the `DNS` challenge.
-Information is added to the web server to prove that the web server is under control of the script that requests the new certificate.
-When the new certificate was received, the information is removed and also the communication is changed from not-encrypted to encrypted.
-The complex process can be done manually, however there are scripts that can take over this task.
+However, the most common challenge is the `HTTP' challenge.
+For this, __port 80__ must be open or used by a web server: Nginx or Apache2.
+The method is similar to the `DNS' challenge.
+Information is added to the web server to prove that the web server is under the control of the script requesting the new certificate.
+When the new certificate is received, the information is removed and the communication is changed from unencrypted to encrypted.
+This complex process can be done manually, but there are scripts that can do the job for you.
 They are called `ACMEv2` clients.

 ### Clients